white-and-red houses

 Fundrise’s self-claiming price-per-share increase since inception

 Fundrise is claiming it’s own share price has had a 218% increase since the beginning of 2017.
-I personally believe there is no straight-forward data that is provided to investors to help them understand this valuation and as mentioned already, there’s no strategic directional information shared with investors to better understand this or the full picture of financials.
+I personally believe there is no straight-forward data that is provided to investors to help them understand this valuation and as mentioned already, there’s no strategic directional information shared with investors to better understand this or the full picture of financial health of Fundrise.

 Innovation Fund